Start the Process

 Prepare

-• Develop and share a macro-level plan that outlines an approach or framework for organizing transformation efforts.
+• Develop and share a high-level plan or framework for organizing transformation.

 The Continuous Improvement Model (PRPAM)